Most young people don’t think they’ll see seven figures in their lifetime

 The wage gap is still a big deal

 According to the study, millennial men make an average of $10,300 more than their female counterparts.
-More than half of women report living paycheck-to-paycheck and 73 percent of women believe they won’t see $1 million in savings, compared to 56 percent of men.
+More than half of women report living paycheck-to-paycheck.
+About 73 percent of women believe they won’t see $1 million in savings, compared to 56 percent of men.
 Women are less likely than men to have already started saving for retirement.

 This is a continuing trend.
 Earlier this year we discovered that men are more confident investing their savings than their female peers.
 Despite being more financially aware than other generations, the gender divide among millennials is big.
-Men make more money, which means they’re able to save more and in turn, trust themselves to make better financial decisions.
+Men make more money, which means they’re able to save more.
+In turn, they trust themselves to make better financial decisions.

 So is the racial divide